bringmeister/aws-kinesis-spring-boot-starter/README.md

 If nothing is explicitly specified, `DEFAULT` and `NONE` is set.

+#### Disable CBOR

+Occassionally, [KCL will try to treat JSON responses from AWS as CBOR](https://github.com/aws/aws-sdk-java-v2/issues/1595), causing exceptions during initialization: `Illegal length for VALUE_STRING: 2473435388096836386`.

+Additionally, during integration tests CBOR might have to be disabled due to insufficient support by test containers.

+To disable CBOR globally for the AWS SDK set `aws.kinesis.disable-cbor: true`.
+Default: `false`

+**Note**: This setting applies globally to the whole AWS SDK.

 #### Configuring initial position in stream

 You can use one of following values: